mne-jupyter-brown/info/README.md

 ### Merging behavior

-nbgitpuller is designed to be used by folks who do not know that git is being used underneath, and are only pulling content one way from a source and modifying it - not pushing it back.
+nbgitpuller is designed to hide that git is being used underneath, and to pull content one way from a source and modifying it - not pushing it back.
-So we have made the following opinionated decisions.
+It makes the following opinionated decisions.

 1. If content has changed in both places, prefer local changes over remote changes.
 2. If a file was deleted locally but present in the remote, remote file is restored